 Our sales and trading personnel may produce and distribute written commentary based on their observations of market activity or news, which may include trade ideas ("Desk Commentary").
-Desk Commentary produced by sales and trading personnel is intended for institutional investors and is not subject to all of the independence and disclosure standards applicable to research reports prepared for retail investors.
-Customers should assume that Desk Commentary is not independent of the Firm's proprietary interests.
+Desk Commentary produced by sales and trading personnel is intended for institutional investors.
+Desk Commentary is not research and customers should assume that Desk Commentary is not independent of the Firm's proprietary interests.
 SCUSA and its affiliated companies trade, and will continue to trade, the securities covered in Desk Commentary for their own account and on behalf of other customers.
 Such trading interests may be contrary to, or entered into in advance of distributing, the Desk Commentary.